Ducklings (3-4 year olds)

 Specific Areas of Leaning

 Children develop key skills through stories, songs, games, imaginative play and real life contexts.
-Children develop their ability to match objects, to make patterns, to recognise and use 2D and 3D shapes, to use vocabulary to describe size and weight.
+Children develop their ability to match objects, to recognise and make patterns, to develop spatial reasoning skills, to recognise and use 2D and 3D shapes and to use vocabulary to describe size, weight and measures.
 They also learn to count accurately and to recognise numerals.
 Children work both independently and together to solve problems.
 When working together they are encouraged to share their ideas, to listen to the ideas of others, to try the ideas out and reflect on whether it worked or what they could do next.

 Understanding the World

 Children develop more awareness about their surroundings as they identify similarities and differences between people, places and objects.
 Children are encouraged to observe, explore, experiment with, to touch, smell, listen to, manipulate and ask questions.
-They find out about different cultures and beliefs, families, special places and living things.
-The children also develop their understanding of computer skills, such as, using a computer mouse, a keyboard and programmable toys.
+They find out about different cultures and beliefs, families, special places, events from the past and living things.
+The children also develop their understanding of computer skills and programmable toys.
 They have opportunities to use Information Communication Technology (ICT) to find out about their world.

 Expressive Arts and Design